Yandex Cloud

 • Subnet.

-• Default security group and rules required to connect to the cluster and VM from the internet.
+• Default security group and inbound internet rules for your cluster and VM.

-• Managed Service for Apache Kafka® cluster with the Auto create topics enable setting on.
+• Managed Service for Apache Kafka® cluster with Auto create topics enable set to true.

 • admin-cloud Apache Kafka® admin user.